SotirisEmmanouil/CSCI313-Data-Structures-Project-1/README.md

 ## Binary Tree Project

-Create a Binary Tree, append the requested nodes, then perform a pre-order raversal of the tree.
+Create a Binary Tree, append the requested nodes, then perform a pre-order traversal of the tree.